-More detailed guidance in relation to the development, implementation and monitoring of travel plans is set out in a Travel Plans Supplementary Planning Document.
-It is an important tool to support delivery of the North Somerset Active Travel Strategy and Climate Emergency Strategic Action Plan, to encourage a greater proportion of trips by active travel modes, shape active travel neighbourhoods, reduce car travel and encourage sustainable travel, especially walking opportunities for journeys less than one mile.
+More detailed guidance in relation to the development, implementation and monitoring of travel plans will be set out in a Travel Plans Supplementary Planning Document.
+This will support delivery of the North Somerset Active Travel Strategy and Climate Emergency Strategic Action Plan, encourage a greater proportion of trips by active travel modes, shape active travel neighbourhoods, reduce car travel and encourage sustainable travel, especially walking opportunities, for journeys less than one mile.

-Indicative thresholds for when a Travel Plan or Travel Plan Statement are required are set out in the SPD and also in the North Somerset Highway Development Design Guide.
-Thresholds are based on those set out in Appendix B of the Department for Transport Guidance on Transport Assessment March 2007 and are based on size or scale of development.
-The threshold for residential developments has been adapted to local needs.
+Indicative thresholds for when a Travel Plan or Travel Plan Statement are required will be set out in the SPD and also in the North Somerset Highway Development Design Guide.
+Thresholds will take account of those set out in Appendix B of the Department for Transport Guidance on Transport Assessment March 2007 and will be based on size or scale of development.
+The threshold for residential developments will be adapted to local needs.